 For in vitro diagnostic medical devices for which a certificate has been issued by a notified body under the IVDD, the deadline in Article 110(2) is changed as follows:

-The prerequisite, in this case, is that a notified body has previously been involved under the IVDD.
-This applies to devices according to Annex II of the IVDD, List A and List B, and for devices for self-testing, regardless of the conformity assessment procedure chosen under the IVDD.
-Therefore, it doesn't matter whether the device in question has been issued a certificate under the IVDD via a full quality assurance system, via a type examination or design examination in the case of self-tests.
+Devices that receive such a certificate are devices that comply with Annex II, List A, and List B or self-tests, regardless of the chosen conformity assessment procedure under the IVDD.
+Thus, it does not matter whether the device in question has received a certificate under IVDD via a full quality assurance system, via type examination, or via design examination in the case of self-tests.

 If we take the example of a declaration of conformity that has been or will be issued according to Annex III of the IVDD without the involvement of a notified body before May 26, 2022, the question is which IVDR class the device will fall under in the future.